2015–16 Dayton Flyers men's basketball team: February

 The Flyers entered the rankings for the second time this season and traveled to George Mason and looked for their 6th straight victory against the Patriots.
 Five Flyers were in double figures as GMU was overwhelmed from the tip.
 Charles Cooke had 24 points and Freshman John Crosby chipped in a career high 10 in the 98–64 victory.

 Up to #19 in the rankings, the Flyers hosted a return game with Duquesne.
-Tied at 35 at half time and down 12 points with only 5:30 to got, the Flyers stormed back to defeat the Dukes 76–74.
+Tied at 35 at half time and down 12 points with only 5:30 to go, the Flyers stormed back to defeat the Dukes 76–74.
 Charles Cooke led Dayton in points, rebounds and blocks.

 The Flyers headed to Kingston, RI to try and break a 6-game losing streak at the Ryan Center.
 In a game that was a back and forth battle, Darrell Davis hit a 3-point shot from the corner with 21 seconds left and Dayton held on for their 9th straight victory.